Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 Example: State Machine Implementation

-C-style (using switch-case)
+C Style (using switch-case)

-We have all written the traditional C implementation:
+We've all written the traditional C implementation:

 enum State { IDLE, RUNNING, STOPPED };